-- (1) recommend cabinet to endorse the proposed council response to the CLG consultation on greater flexibilities for change of use, as set out in Appendix 1, - (2) suggest that an appropriately worded covering letter to the planning minister to accompany this response be prepared, pointing out that in addition to considering greater flexibilities within the use classes order, a more balanced view of the operation of the order should be taken, to enable local communities to influence the development of their retail areas and neighbourhood facilities.
+- 1. To endorse the proposed council response to the CLG consultation on greater flexibilities for change of use, as set out in Appendix 1 and delegate authority to the deputy chief executive (operations) in conjunction with the cabinet member for environment and development to make minor amendments before submission; - 2.
+To agree the letter from the cabinet member for environment and development, as set out in Appendix 2, be sent to the planning minister to accompany the response, pointing out that in addition to considering greater flexibilities within the use classes order, a more balanced view of the operation of the order should be taken, to enable local communities to influence the development of their retail areas and neighbourhood facilities; and - 3.
+To delegate authority to the deputy chief executive (operations) in conjunction with the cabinet member for environment and development to submit proposals under the Sustainable Communities Act to protect pubs in accordance with the resolution agreed at Council on 24 September.